How to create an online portfolio for your freelance business

 If your budget is really tight, and you have the energy, time and enthusiasm to learn, your third choice is learn how to build your own WordPress site.

-All you need is a domain name and hosting, then you can install WordPress and pick a free WordPress theme.
+All you need is a domain name and hosting, then you can install WordPress and pick a free WordPress theme or a premium portfolio WordPress theme.
 This will give you a pre-made design for your site.
 Then get busy laying it out with a menu, adding pages and a section for your portfolio.

 If you don’t know how to use WordPress yet, have never bought a domain name, or logged into a web hosting account, don’t worry – there are plenty of free tutorials on YouTube or paid training courses.